+Working Party 5B (WP 5B) would like to thank the Coordination CCV for the liaison statement in ITU-R Document 5B/87, requesting that Study Groups and Working Parties actively collaborate with the CCV in order to rationalize vocabulary work and reinforce translation consistency of texts published in the six ITU official languages.

+WP 5B welcomes this initiative from the CCV and looks forward to collaborating to facilitate and further this work.

-Working Party 5B (WP 5B) has begun the review of ITU-R series recommendations approved by SG 5 from the WP 5B during 2020-2022 within its responsibility for terminology that could be considered by the CCV.
-The results of the initial review are provided in multiple lists in the attached Annex 1.
-The lists in Annex 1 are derived from a review of published Recommendations terminology and associated definitions from the perspective of aeronautical, maritime and radiolocation services.
-WP 5B requests that the CCV considers this list when updating the appropriate documentation and databases on terminology.
+WP 5B has begun the review of in-force ITU-R series recommendations produced during the 2020-2023 timeframe under the remit of WP 5B for terminology that could be considered by the CCV.
+The results of the review are provided in multiple lists in the attached Annex 1.
+The lists in Annex 1 are derived from a review of published Recommendations terminology and associated definitions from the perspective of aeronautical, maritime radionavigation and radiolocation radiocommunication services.
+WP 5B kindly requests that the CCV take into account this list when updating the appropriate documentation and databases on terminology.

-Working Party 5B will continue to review terminology and associated definitions that are produced and provide these to the CCV for consideration.
+WP 5B plans to continually review terminology and associated definitions that are produced and inform the SG5 rapporteur and CCV for consideration, as needed.